thedannywahl/snapomatic/README.md

 Add the flag `--log` for robust console debugging.

 Logging will output the current configuration, program args, executable paths, as well as information for each screenshot created when parsing the input CSV file.

+## Security
+snapomatic will **NOT** allow you to pass a roles object over http.
+I don't care if the remote website allows it.
+It will also warn when explicitly calling http, but will still run.
+If no transit method is provided, it will default to https.

 ## Modules
 * [Chrome Launcher](https://github.com/GoogleChrome/chrome-launcher) automates launching headless Chrome in a streamlined way.